Facebook rejects co-founder call for breakup, senator urges U.S. antitrust probe

 Hughes said he last met with Zuckerberg in the summer of 2017, several months before the Cambridge Analytica scandal broke.

+Adam Mosseri, Facebook’s previous head of news feed who recently took over Instagram, responded to Hughes on Twitter.

+“Regulation is important and necessary, but I’m not convinced breaking us up is the right path.
+Would love to chat about it if you’re open,” Mosseri said.

-Reporting by Supantha Mukherjee in Bengaluru and David Shepardson and Diane Bartz in Washington; Editing by Arun Koyyur and Meredith Mazzilli
+Reporting by Supantha Mukherjee in Bengaluru, David Shepardson and Diane Bartz in Washington and Katie Paul in San Francisco; Editing by Arun Koyyur and Meredith Mazzilli